Skip to main content

 Pre-connecting for Low Latency

-For latency-sensitive applications, pre-establish the WebSocket connection at startup to eliminate cold start latency (~500ms) from your first request.
+For latency-sensitive applications, pre-establish the WebSocket connection at startup to keep the handshake out of your first request — see Latency.

 import asyncio